natar-io/Papart-examples/papart-examples/calibration/intrinsicCalibration/README.md

 ### Setting the optical center (projector only)

 You may have problems succeding in the step `3`.
 While you change the focal, try to set the `cy` value to match the printed elements.
-Once it is done, sav
+Once it is done remember to save the calibration !